GREAT FILM ACTING BEGINS WITH SOLID THEATRE TRAINING

 Voice for

-the Actor 1.1
+the Actor

-Acting Technique III:
+Advanced Acting Technique 2:

 Acting: Sense Memory

-This Master Class focuses on utilizing your senses to connect to objects, people, and text better.
+This Signature Class focuses on utilizing your senses to connect to objects, people, and text better.
 Untap the technique needed to bring truth to your character's emotional life and environment.
 A must class for any serious actor.

 Character Development